-U Balls Falling Without Being Hit
+T Balls Falling Without Being Hit

-- (1) Any ball that falls into a pocket at any time, without being struck, shall be replaced by the Referee to its original position, no penalty, player in control continues with the visit. - (2) Should any ball fall into the pocket after a shot is played and before balls come to rest, providing the fallen ball played no part in the shot, once all other balls have stopped moving, it shall be replaced as described above. - a) If a legal pot was made, play continues with same visit. - b) If no pot was made, play continues with the next visit. - c) If a foul was made, then the oncoming player will continue with the appropriate penalty. - (3) Should any ball fall into the pocket after a shot is played, but before balls come to rest, and the fallen ball would have been struck, then the Referee will replace the balls to their original positions. - a) If no infringement of the rules were committed during the shot, or if the Cue Ball is potted as a result of a ball falling that the Cue Ball would otherwise hit, the player who played will replay the shot or may play a different shot. - b) If any foul was committed (other than as defined in a) above), then the next player will continue with the appropriate penalty.
+(1) Any ball that falls into a pocket at any time, without being struck, shall be replaced by the

+Referee to its original position, no penalty.
+Time will be re-started and the player in control continues with the visit.

+(2) Should any ball fall into the pocket after a shot is played and before balls come to rest, providing the fallen ball played no part in the shot, once all other balls have stopped moving, it shall be replaced as described above.

+- (a) If a legal pot was made play continues with the same visit. - (b) If no pot was made play continues with the next visit. - (c) If a foul was made then the next player will continue with the appropriate penalty.

+(3) Should any ball fall into the pocket after a shot is played, but before balls come to rest, and the fallen ball would have been struck, then the Referee will replace all balls to their original positions

+(a) If no infringements of the rules were committed during the shot, or if the cue ball is potted as a result of a ball falling that the cue ball would have otherwise hit, the player who played will replay the shot or may play a different shot

+(b) If any foul was committed (other than as defined in a) above) then the next player will continue with the appropriate penalty.

-V Interference
+U Interference

-- (1) If any balls are moved during a frame:- - (a) By a person other than the players taking part in the frame or, - (b) As a direct result of one of the players being bumped or, - (c) Due to any other event deemed outside the players' control such as:- - (i) "An Act of God" such as an earthquake etc - (ii) Tip falling off a cue or end falling off a spider etc, the referee will replace the balls as near as possible to the positions they were in before the incident occurred, no penalty shall be imposed on either of the players and the frame shall continue.
+(1) If any balls are moved during a frame:-

+- (a) By a person other than the players taking part in the frame or, - (b) As a direct result of one of the players being bumped or, - (c) Due to any other event deemed outside the players' control such as:- - (i) "An Act of God" such as an earthquake etc - (ii) Tip falling off a cue or end falling off a spider etc, the referee will replace the balls as near as possible to the positions they were in before the incident occurred, no penalty shall be imposed on either of the players and the frame shall continue.

-- (2) (a) The referee will prevent any unauthorised marking of the table.
+(2) (a) The referee will prevent any unauthorised marking of the table.

 If a player causes a block of billiard chalk or other foreign matter to be on any part of the table it is not a foul.
-However, the referee will ensure that the item is removed. - (b) If a player repeatedly causes a block of billiard chalk or other foreign matter to be on any part of the table the referee may deem that the player has breached the Spirit of the Game and award the frame to the opponent. - (c) Exception to (a) above: A cigarette or beverage container. {see (K) Standard Fouls (9)}.
+However, the referee will ensure that the item is removed.

+(b) If a player repeatedly causes a block of billiard chalk or other foreign matter to be on any part of the table the referee may deem that the player has breeched the Spirit of the Game and award the frame to the opponent.

+(c) Exception to (a) above: - A cigarette or beverage container. {see (K) Standard Fouls(10)}

-W Impossible Shot
+V Impossible Shot